ria-ee/X-Road-EE-docs/md/uc-gconf_x-road_use_case_model_for_global_configuration_distribution_1.4_Y-883-8.md

     information, please see the document “X-Road: Protocol for Downloading Configuration” \[[PR-GCONF](#Ref_PR-GCONF)\]) and also for displaying configuration part information in the GUI.

+-   The system uses the value of the validation-program key for finding the validation program when the optional configuration part file is uploaded in the GUI (see 2.2.5).

 -   Editing or deleting the INI file manually is currently not supported and may result in inconsistent system behavior.
 The current solution